Jagoum/Administrative-task/localization.md

 In Linux, localization refers to the process of adapting the system and its applications to a specific language, region, or culture.
 This involves setting various environmental variables, configuration files, and system settings to conform to the conventions of a target locale.Applications depend on environment vairiables and commands to decide the proper time and language to use some basc commands include :
 - [x] ``date`` :
- which shows time and date
+ which shows time and date , we could also specify what is should output such as;
+date + '%[Y,M,D,C]' For year ,month , day , and century respectively
+- [x] ``cal `` :
+   shows the calendar and with #cal shows #/2 previous and #/2 next
 - [x] ``timedatectl`` :
  which shows local time , timezone ,UTC (Coordinated Universal Time) and other important timezone info
 * note that the ``/etc/timezone`` is the file that stores your timezone